PelionIoT/mbed-cloud-sdk-java/README.md

         }
     ```
 ## Versioning
-The current version scheme used by the SDK reflects the version of the API it abstracts (e.g. 1.2.3 refers to 1.2 version of Mbed Cloud APIs).
+The current version scheme used by the SDK reflects the version of the API it abstracts (e.g. 1.2.3 refers to 1.2 version of Pelion Cloud APIs).
 The last digit of the version corresponds to the SDK incremental version.

 ## Documentation and examples
 See the full documentation and API reference (i.e. javadoc) at https://cloud.mbed.com/docs/latest/mbed-cloud-sdk-java/.
 For usage examples, please have a look at the [example project](examples/README.md).

 ## Contributing
-Mbed Cloud SDK for Java is open source and we would like your help.
+Pelion Cloud SDK for Java is open source and we would like your help.
 There is a brief guide on how to get started in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Project
 * All code inside _\*.internal.\*_ packages or annotated as **@Internal** is considered private API and should not be relied upon at all.
-* Classes annotated as **@Module** contain all Arm Mbed Cloud APIs
+* Classes annotated as **@Module** contain all Arm Pelion Cloud APIs
-* Methods annotated as **@API** are the functions which can be used to interact with Mbed Cloud.
+* Methods annotated as **@API** are the functions which can be used to interact with Pelion Cloud.
 * APIs, objects or methods annotated as **@Deprecated** are supported until the next major release and will be removed later on.
 It is highly recommended to stop using them.
 * Methods with **@Daemon** annotation should be used to monitor SDK daemon threads.

 ## Licence
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Mbed Cloud SDK for Java is free-to-use and licensed under the **Apache License
+Pelion Cloud SDK for Java is free-to-use and licensed under the **Apache License
 2.0**.
 See [LICENCE](LICENCE) file for more information.